 In a seven-player blockbuster deal between cross-town rivals, the Dodgers trade Bobby Valentine, Billy Grabarkewitz, Frank Robinson, Bill Singer and Mike Strahler to the Angels for Ken McMullen and Andy Messersmith.
 Both Singer (1973) and Messersmith (1974) will become 20-game winners for their new teams.

-After being convicted of making illegal contributions to the Re-elect Nixon campaign, Yankee owner George Steinbrenner is suspended from baseball for two years by Commissioner Bowie Kuhn.
+After pleading guilty to making illegal contributions to the Re-elect Nixon campaign, and to a felony charge of obstruction of justice, Yankee owner George Steinbrenner is suspended from baseball for two years by Commissioner Bowie Kuhn.
+The 'Boss' will have his suspension commuted to fifteen months, and in January of 1989, he will be pardoned by Ronald Regan, just prior to the president ending his term of office.

 Right-hander Rick Sutcliffe, who compiled a 17-10 record on a sub-.500 Dodger team, is named on 20 of 24 writers' ballots to win the National League Rookie of the Year Award.
 Outfielders Jeffrey Leonard of the Astros and Scot Thompson of the Cubs garner the remaining four votes.